algosup/2022-2023-project-5-algorithmics-Team-5/Documents/Technical_Specifications.md

     1. Total Quantity Of Each Wine
     2. Total Possible Output
     3. Determine Output Tank(-s)
-2. Transer
+2. Transfer
     1. Select Tank Output1
     2. Determine Tank Origin1
     3. Determine Tank Origin2
     4. Determine Tank Origin3
     5. Repeat for each Output Tank
-3. Verify there is no half full tanks
+3. Verify there is no half-full tanks
     1. circle through all tanks
     2. if tanks are half full either
         - Do a final mix with a formula that will be wrong
         - Reunite the same wine in the same tank (if quantities are good)
-        - Put those wines in bottle
+        - Put those wines in bottles

 Output:
 - A table containing steps structs

 ### *Test Plan*

-The tests will be executed as descirbed in the [test plan](/Documents/test_plan.md).
+The tests will be executed as described in the [test plan](/Documents/test_plan.md).

-### *Release And Deployement Plan*
+### *Release And Deployment Plan*

 `To define`